iamvigneshwars/policy-gradient-baseline-pytorch/README.md

 Training :
   - It uses **monte-carlo method** for learning.
 (Agent waits till the end of eposides to learn).
-  - During a episode a trajectory state, action, rewards are stored.
-At the end of an episode the neural network approximates the probablity distribution of actions from the states in trajectory.
+  - During an episode trajectory of state, action, rewards are stored.
+At the end of an episode the neural network approximates the probablity distribution of actions for the states in trajectory.
-  - The loss is calculated with the sum of producs of the log probablity of action with discounted rewards in the trajectory.
+  - Loss is calculated with the sum of producs of the log probablity of action with discounted rewards in the trajectory.

 ## Result
 Agent with baseline performed better than the agent without baseline.